History and Description of State and Regional

 history of specific regions, religious groups, ethnic groups, or other

 communities.
 The activities associated with the Michigan Quilt Project

 documentation project led to the establishment of what is now known

 as the Great Lakes Quilt Center, based at the Michigan State University

 Museum.
-In 2001, the Center joined with The Alliance for American Quilts
+In 2001, the Center joined with The Quilt Alliance

 as a Regional Center for the Quilt.

 a quilt in the Michigan Quilt Project Inventory

 Michigan Quilt Project form-to print.pdf